 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way button.
+The easiest way to do this is to press the without button.

-- 1. Open the file disk_out_ref.ex2, load all variables, exercise 2.4). - 2.
-Add the stream tracer filter \Im to disk_out_ref.ex2. - 3.
-Click the second button to accept the default parameters.
+- 1. Open the file disk\out\ref.ex2, load all variables, (see Exercise 2.4). - 2.
+Add the stream tracer filter 📚 to disk\out\ref.ex2. - 3.
+Click the shape button to accept the default parameters.